erankitcs/awswithgolang/containers/ecs/basicecswithgolang/README.md

-# Welcome to your CDK Go project!
+## Welcome to Basic CDK Go project with AWS ECS!

-This is a blank project for CDK development with Go.
+This is a project for implementing basic Golang project with AWS ECS an  CDK development.

+## Resources
+1. VPC

 The `cdk.json` file tells the CDK toolkit how to execute your app.